tsolomko/SWCompression/README.md

 ##### CocoaPods
 Add to your Podfile `pod 'SWCompression'`.

-There are several sub-podspecs if you need only parts of framework's functionality.
+There are several sub-podspecs in case you need only parts of framework's functionality.
 Available subspecs:

   - SWCompression/LZMA